department-of-veterans-affairs/vagov-content/pages/records/get-veteran-id-cards.md

 ---
 layout: page-breadcrumbs.html
-title: Veterans ID Cards (VIC) | Veterans Affairs
+title: Types of Veteran ID Cards | Veterans Affairs
-heading: Veterans ID cards (VIC)
+heading: Types of Veteran ID cards
-display_title: Types of Veteran ID Cards
+display_title: Types of Veteran ID cards
-description: Find out how to get a Veterans ID Card (VIC) or add a veteran designation to your state-issued driver's license or state ID.
-Compare different types of VA ID cards and learn which ones you can use for health care, discounts at businesses and restaurants, or services at military installations.
+description: There are many types of identification cards you can use to show you’re a Veteran.
+You only need to have one of them for this purpose.
+Learn about the different types of VA ID cards and other Veteran ID options.
-keywords: veteran id, veterans id card
+keywords: veteran id, va id card, veterans identification card
-concurrence: Incomplete
+concurrence:
 order: 3
 spoke: Get Records
 plainlanguage: